publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch22/m__us_usc_t25_s2001.md

         (1) __In general__

-            Except as provided in subsection (b) of this section, the Secretary shall implement the standards in effect under this section 1 on the day before January 8, 2002.
+            Except as provided in subsection (b), the Secretary shall implement the standards in effect under this section 1 on the day before January 8, 2002.

         (2) __Plan__